megantra/pm566-midterm/README.md

-The Contraceptive Care - All Women measure (CCW), as part of the Maternal and Infant Health Initiative, Contraceptive Care Quality grant, was compiled data from all women ages 15-44 at risk for unintended pregnancy.
+The Contraceptive Care - All Women measure (CCW), as part of the Maternal and Infant Health Initiative, Contraceptive Care Quality grant, was compiled data taken from women ages 15-44 at risk for unintended pregnancy.
 The women were stratified in two age groups, those who are 15-20 and those who are 21-44.
 Contraceptive type either fell under the category of long-acting reversible methods of contraception (LARC), such